LazyGeprek/NFM/README.md

 Based on [this](https://repo.riichi.moe/site-backups/6_may%208%202020/neocities-mjg-repo/pastebin/No-Fu-Mahjong-Teaching-Method.html).

-Goal is to make riichi mahjong more accessible to my friends and learn some coding
+Goal is to make riichi mahjong more accessible to my friends and learn some coding.

 ## ToDo